Getting ready to take your driver’s test can be quite the milestone.

 Booking Your Road Test Appointment

-Scheduling a road test is usually pretty simple.
+Scheduling a road test is usually straightforward.

 Most states let you book online or by phone.

-Some tips for booking:
+Here are a few tips for booking:

-- Check available slots early
+- Check available slots early on

 - Have your learner’s permit info ready